 A helicopter ride in Hawaii was on my list of Tropical New Year’s Resolutions, so when I learned that I’d soon be going on a complete island helicopter tour of Maui, I was, for lack of a better word, stoked.

-Maui Helicopter Tour
+Maui Helicopter Adventure

 We arrived at the Kahului Heliport at 8:45am for our 9:30am tour, where we were given beverages and watched a short safety briefing before boarding.
 Guests can book tours on either of two helicopter models – the Eco-Star or A-Star – which vary in functionality, seating style, and window size.
-The Eco-Star, which we opted for, is the first helicopter designed specifically for touring, and offers better all-around views no matter where you’re seated.
+The Eco-Star, which we opted for, is the first helicopter designed specifically for touring and offers better all-around views no matter where you’re seated.

 After getting settled in with all of our gear – life jacket, seatbelt, headphones, and microphone – we met Glenda, our helicopter guide, who’s been giving tours on Maui for 8 years after previously flying helicopters in England.
 She welcomed us all by name and informed us that she’d also occasionally be speaking with members of air traffic control as well as other helicopter pilots during our flight.